 If European startups can’t raise the same capital, they will get left behind.

-If we’re not driving emergent innovation across Europe it’ll ultimately have a negative impact on the growth, even the sustainability, of domestic insurers.
+If we’re not driving emergent European innovation it’ll ultimately have a negative impact on the growth, even the sustainability, of domestic insurers.

 I get this isn’t something that’s going to hit us tomorrow but it will erode, and change the shape of the market over the next 5-10 years, and is something we need to be cognizant of.
 In fact it’s exactly these sorts of shifts that led me to develop Sønr in the first place.
 Equally, good on Clark being able to attract Tencent’s investment.
 More of this please.